 The purpose of the policy is to ensure that any surplus funds are invested well so that they achieve the best financial returns with the minimum risk.
-The Academy aims to manage its cash balances to provide for the day-to-day working capital requirements of its operations, whilst protecting the real long-term value of any surplus cash balances against inflation and to ensure there is no risk of loss in the capital value of any cash funds invested.
+The Academy Trust aims to manage its cash balances to provide for the day-to-day working capital requirements of its operations, whilst protecting the real long-term value of any surplus cash balances against inflation and to ensure there is no risk of loss in the capital value of any cash funds invested.
 If there is a surplus of funds after all financial commitments have been considered, this surplus will be invested.
-The Academy aims to invest surplus cash funds to optimise returns but ensuring the investment instruments are such that there is efficient management and the minimum risk to the loss of these cash funds.
-2019-20 the Trust deposited £85,000 into a Nationwide deposit account and £85,000 into an Aldermore bank deposit account.
+The Academy Trust aims to invest surplus cash funds to optimise returns, but ensuring the investment instruments are such that there is efficient management and the minimum risk to the loss of these cash funds.

+The Trust has deposited £85,000 in a Nationwide deposit account, £85,000 in an Aldermore bank deposit account and £85,000 in a Redwood bank deposit account.
 Investments are made to a maximum of the FCS compensation scheme, currently £85,000.